New year brings record cold across US

-(CNN)Out with the old, in with the record cold.
+(CNN)Out with the old, in with the cold.

 With much of the Midwest and Northeast already besieged by freezing temperatures, ice and snow, the weather is going from bad to worse -- and spreading to the South -- just as revelers get ready to ring in the new year.